oanda/apidocs/README.md

 [OANDA](http://www.oanda.com) is a leading forex broker enabling you to trade over 90 currency pairs, metals, and CFDs.
 We've designed our api to not be restrictive, and so everything you ask for is live and real-time.
 The only limit is your imagination.

 * Build a full fledged trading app on our platform
-* Create a service that provides exchange rates
+* Create a service that provides exchange rates for eCommerce companies
-* Start a business to hedge currency risks
+* Start a business to hedge currency risks for other companies
+* Implement your own trading algorithms
+* Create a social, big data, mobile mashup targeted at disrupting the Gen Y crowd

 Try it!
 -------

-Before getting into the details, let's try using the API.
 Issue the following GET request using your favourite HTTP client, or just click on the link.
 The response will tell you what price EUR/USD is currently trading at.
 Seriously, try it out.

 [http://api-sandbox.oanda.com/v1/instruments/EUR_USD/price](http://api-sandbox.oanda.com/v1/instruments/EUR_USD/price)